swatiAg-31/Drowsy-Driver-Detection-System/README.md

 # CNN Model
-  1.Dataset of closed and open eyes images is used.
+  1. Dataset of closed and open eyes images is used.
-  2.Model is trained on 150 epochs with 4846 images.
+  2. Model is trained on 150 epochs with 4846 images.
-  3.There are 3 convolution layers added to CNN model.
+  3. There are 3 convolution layers added to CNN model.
-  4.Activation Layers:Relu,Softmax
+  4. Activation Layers:Relu,Softmax
-  5.Optimizer-Adam
+  5. Optimizer-Adam
-  6.Accuracy of  Model on test data-94.32 percent.
+  6. Accuracy of  Model on test data-94.32 percent.